joe-possum/kba-bt0903/readme.txt

-SPP-over-BLE example for BLE SDK 2.7.0
+SPP-over-BLE example for BLE SDK 2.11.0

---- how to set up the exmaple ----
+--- how to set up the example ----

 1) create "SoC Empty" example for your radio board